 So, is it better to take a multivitamin or individual vitamins?
 Midwife and herbalist Dr. Aviva Romm MD says that an important advantage of going "a la carte" with your supplements — as approved by your physician, of course — is a lessened chance of getting too much of something you body doesn't need.
 Or worse, that's actually toxic for you.
 She explains that while an excess of many water soluble vitamins (like C or B complex) is simply eliminated through your urine, fat solubles (E, D, and K) may be more harmful when taken beyond what your body needs.

 Unlike water soluble vitamins, fat soluble vitamins are stored by the body.
 Therefore, when taken in excess over time, they can build up, leading to health problems.
-One example of this can be seen with vitamin A. "Excessive vitamin A intake can lead to a condition called hypervitaminosis A that may include symptoms such as dizziness, nausea, coma, and even death," explains Amy Gorin, a NYC-based dietary nutritionist.
+One example of this can be seen with vitamin A. "Excessive vitamin A intake can lead to a condition called hypervitaminosis A that may include symptoms such as dizziness, nausea, coma, and even [be fatal]," explains Amy Gorin, a NYC-based dietary nutritionist.